dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 **Question**:

-How we cater for cases where task failure is accepted and does not require any action?
+How do we cater for cases where task failure is accepted and does not require any action?
 We will need to contine to support sucide triggers for Cylc 7 compatibility so we can simply use:

 ```